Our approach to reducing Scope 3 emissions

 We are committed to reducing our near-term FLAG emissions by 36.4% and our energy and industrial emissions by 50.4% by 2030.
 These targets cover emissions from purchased goods for resale, transport, and consumer use.

-By 2025/26, we aim for our key suppliers who account for 80% of our Scope 3 emissions to have approved 1.5°C net zero Science Based Targets.
+By 2025/26, we aim for our key suppliers who account for the majority of our Scope 3 emissions to have approved 1.5°C net zero Science Based Targets.

 Our progress so far